 - 1. In order to take advantage of Greater Sudbury Airport's strategic location and function, a wide variety of commercial, institutional and industrial uses may be permitted to develop on the airport property.
-Notwithstanding existing designations, uses that supply airport-serving goods and services will be encouraged.
-All proposed uses must comply with Sudbury Airport Zoning Regulations established by Transport Canada under the Aeronautics Act. - 2.
-Greater Sudbury Airport facilities will continue to be improved in order to meet increasing volumes of air traffic and accommodate additional types of aircraft. - 2.
-Development and land uses that may interfere with the function and safe operation of the Greater Sudbury Airport are not permitted.
-Transport Canada zoning regulations also apply to lands beyond the airport. - 3.
+Notwithstanding existing designations, uses that supply airport-serving goods and services will be encouraged. - 2.
+Greater Sudbury Airport facilities will continue to be improved in order to meet increasing volumes of air traffic and accommodate additional types of aircraft. - 3.
 Development and land uses in the vicinity of the airport that may interfere with the function and safe operation of the Greater Sudbury Airport are not permitted.
-All proposed uses in the vicinity of the airport must comply with Sudbury Airport Zoning Regulations.
+All proposed uses in the vicinity of the airport must comply with Sudbury Airport Zoning Regulations. - 4.

-- 3. Greater Sudbury Airport facilities will continue to be improved in order to meet increasing volumes of air traffic and accommodate additional types of aircraft. - 4.
 Areas affected by airport noise are shown as Noise Exposure Forecast Contours on Schedule 6, Hazard Lands.
 In order to protect the airport from incompatible uses, sensitive land uses will not be permitted in areas above 30 NEF/NEP.
-However, the redevelopment of existing sensitive land uses in areas above 30 NEF/NEP may be approved if it has been demonstrated that compatibility can be achieved and there will be no negative impacts on the long-term function of the airport. - 4.
-Areas affected by airport noise are shown as Noise Exposure Forecast Contours on Schedule 4, Hazard Lands.
-In order to protect the airport from incompatible uses, new residential development and other sensitive land uses will not be permitted in areas above 30 NEF/NFP, as set out on maps (as revised from time to time) \reviewed\ by Transport Canada.
-However, the redevelopment of existing residential uses and other sensitive land uses or infilling of residential uses or other sensitive land uses may be considered above 30NEF/NFP if it has been demonstrated that there will no negative impacts on the long-term function of the airport.
-(2007 MMAH Mod #24)
+However, the redevelopment of existing sensitive land uses in areas above 30 NEF/NEP may be approved if it has been demonstrated that compatibility can be achieved and there will be no negative impacts on the long-term function of the airport.